duke-m/rusty-pi-cake/Readme.md

 > How long does it take to measure &pi;?

 A simple demo of a WebAssembly app together with a WebAssembly worker using Leptos, rust_i18n, Tailwind 4 and web-sys, i.e. a full Rust WebAssembly stack.
+[See it in action!](https://duke-m.github.io/rusty-pi-cake/)

 It stupidly calculates Pi using the Leibniz formula and shows the result in a modal.
 It does so by sending messages to the worker and receiving intermediate results and the final result.

-## How it works

-The app uses a WebAssembly worker to do the heavy lifting of calculating Pi.
-After the worker is created it is passed a closure that handles messages from the worker.
-The worker sends messages back to the main thread, the main thread receives these messages and updates the UI accordingly.
-That's why the UI keeps responsive while the worker is doing the heavy lifting.
-Without the worker the UI would be blocked.
-The WASM worker itself is loaded using a separate JS file.

 ![PI2](https://github.com/user-attachments/assets/b65edb14-e910-4713-83a5-6920bf84b898)